tsthuy/tsthuy/README.md

 # 💫 About Me

-I'm a final-year Information Technology student at Can Tho University, specializing in **frontend development** with expertise in **React.js, Next.js, and Java Spring Boot**.
+I'm a final-year Information Technology student at Can Tho University, specializing in **frontend development** with expertise in **React.js, Next.js**, and Java Spring Boot.
 I’m passionate about building scalable, user-friendly applications and continuously improving my skills.

 ## 🌐 Socials